enasequence/read_docs/update/metadata/interactive.rst

 Some parts of the study object can be edited.
 These include the release date, title, description and publication references.

+1. Log in to `WSP <https://www.ebi.ac.uk/ena/submit/webin/login>`_ and select the 'Studies Report' button to be presented with the below interface:

 .. image:: ../images/mod_05_p03.png

-1. Login to `Webin <https://www.ebi.ac.uk/ena/submit/sra/#home>`_ and find the studies tab.
-2. Find the study in the list, or search for it by its accession.
+2. Find the study you wish to edit in the list, or search for it by accession/name
-3. If your study is confidential you can change the release date by clicking on the pencil icon and navigating to the required date in the calendar.
+3. If your study is confidential, you can change the release date by clicking the pencil icon and navigating to the required date in the calendar.
+Read more on this in our `Data Release Policies FAQ <../../faq/release.html>`_
-   To release the study simply select the current date/present day and set the following processes in motion:

-	- Moving relevant sequence data files to a public archive.
-	- Indexing and rendering the study and its objects so that they can be linked-to and visualised in the ENA browser.
-	- Mirroring to INSDC databases, who will then make the data available through their services.

-   Please allow up to 48 hours for newly released data to appear in the public database.
-   Read more about this in our `Data Release Policies FAQ <../../faq/release.html>`_

-4. For edits besides changing the release date, click the 'Edit' button.
+4. For edits other than changing the release date, click the Action button and then the 'Edit study (project)' option for a graphical interface or the 'Edit study (project) XML' option to work in XML format

 .. image:: ../images/mod_05_p04.png

-5. The short name for the study will be visible in search outputs and overview pages whereas the descriptive title and abstract will be presented in the study's public page.
+5. Edit values in this interface as required: the short name for the study will be visible in search outputs and overview pages whereas the descriptive title and abstract will be presented in the study's public page
-6. You can add the PMID of any papers related to your data.
-   There will then be a link to the paper from your study's public page.
-7. Study attributes are optional tag-value pairs you can specify to add extra information or to make your study more searchable.
+6. If you now wish to add a genome assembly with functional annotation to this study, start by checking the box for this and then registering a `locus tag prefix <../..faq/locus_tags.html>`_ at the bottom of the page
+7. You can add papers by searching the PubMed ID; through integration with ePMC these papers will then be linked from this study's page in the ENA Browser
-   For example, you could add a 'DOI' tag with your paper's DOI as the value.
+8. Add additional keywords as desired; for example you may add a DOI as shown above
-8. Save your changes when you are satisfied with your updates, or click 'Cancel' to abandon them.
+9. Save your changes when you are satisfied, or click 'Cancel' to abandon them

 Sample Edits